Test in production without watermarks.

-In C#, a string is an object of the String class.
-This class provides a lot of methods for manipulating strings, including various ways to concatenate them.
+In C#, a string is an object of the String class, which provides many methods for manipulating strings, including various ways to concatenate them.
 Before delving into concatenation techniques, it's important to understand two key concepts: string literals and string variables.
 A string constant, or string literal, is a sequence of characters directly inserted into the code, like "Hello", enclosed in double quotes, often used in string format operations.
-On the other hand, a string variable is a string stored in a variable that can be modified or used dynamically during runtime.
+In contrast, a string variable is a string stored in a variable that can be modified or used dynamically during runtime.

 string hello = "Hello, ";